bniladridas/hello/infra/README.md

 Data is persisted in `./data` folder.

+## CI/CD with Docker

+The project includes a GitHub Actions workflow (`docker-ci.yml`) that:
+- Builds the Docker image
+- Runs tests, linting, and build inside the container
+- Ensures the Docker setup is working correctly

+Triggered on pushes and PRs to `main` branch.

 ## Deployment

 For production deployment, use Firebase Hosting as described in the main README.